Most Furnace Noises Are Harmless; But Two Mean 'Turn It Off Now'

 What causes it: Delayed ignition.
 Gas builds up in the combustion chamber before igniting, creating a small explosion when the burners finally light.
 This is dangerous.

 What to do: Turn off the furnace immediately.
 This is not a DIY repair.
-Call a professional.
 Delayed ignition can crack your heat exchanger or cause a fire.

 Scraping or Metal-on-Metal